cristicismas/markdown-to-html/test_markdown.md

 This is a paragraph with an image ![image alt](https://placehold.co/600x400).

+This is a paragraph with 3 UTF-8 characters: ‰ Œ Đ

+This is a paragraph with 3 emojis: "😀🙂🫥"

 1. Ordered list item 1
 2. Ordered list item 2
    - sublist item 1